+Market-Based Salary Adjustments.

-- 8.1 Market-Based Salary Adjustments. - 8.1.1 During the term of this Agreement those tenured faculty, tenure-track faculty, senior lecturers and lecturers whose salary is less than the market average for their rank and discipline will receive the salary increases described below to bring their salary to the market average.
-For purposes of these adjustments, the "market" is defined as the mean salary identified in the 2011-2012 CUPA survey of all public universities for faculty holding the same rank and working in the same discipline.
-In determining the market average for senior lecturers, the University will add ten percent (10%) to the mean salary reported for the lecturer rank.
-Market increases will be capped at a maximum of \$18,000 per individual per year. - (a) Effective September 1, 2013, those tenured faculty, tenure-track faculty, senior lecturers and lecturers whose salary is less than ninety percent (90%) of the market average will be increased to ninety percent (90%) of the market average. - (b) Effective September 1, 2014, those tenured faculty, tenure-track faculty, senior lecturers and lecturers whose salary is less than ninety-five percent (95%) of the market average will be increased to ninety-five percent (95%) of the market average. - (c) Effective September 1, 2015, those tenured faculty, tenure-track faculty, senior lecturers and lecturers whose salary is less than one hundred percent (100%) of the market average will be increased to one hundred percent (100%) of the market average. - 8.1.2 The University will inform faculty of their rank and discipline placement by September 16, 2013, and will make available to faculty (subject to license limitations) the 2011-2012 CUPA salary survey data upon which the market adjustments are based.
+8.1 During the term of this Agreement Market-Based Salary Adjustments.
+Effective September 1, 2016, those tenured faculty, tenure-track faculty, senior lecturers and lecturers whose salary is less than one hundred percent (100%) of the market average for their rank and discipline will receive the salary increases described below to bring their salary to be increased to one hundred percent (100%) of the market average.
+For purposes of these adjustments, the "market" for tenured/tenure-track positions is defined as the mean-average salary identified in the 2011-2012-2014-2015 CUPA survey of all public universities (where available) for faculty holding the same rank and working in the same discipline.
+In-The "market" for lecturers is defined as the average salary for an instructor identified in the 2014-2015 CUPA survey of Non-Tenure Track Teaching Faculty from All Institutions working in the same discipline; in determining the market average for senior lecturers, the University will add ten percent (10%) to the mean average salary reported for the lecturer instructor rank.
+Market increases will be capped at a maximum of \$18,000 per individual-per year.

+Effective September 1, 2013, those tenured faculty, tenure track faculty, senior lecturers and lecturers whose salary is less than ninety percent (90%) of the market average will be increased to ninety percent (90%) of the market average.

+Effective September 1, 2014, those tenured faculty, tenure-track faculty, senior lecturers and lecturers whose salary is less than ninety five percent (95%) of the market average will be increased to ninety-five percent (95%) of the market average.

+Effective September 1, 2015, those tenured faculty, tenure track faculty, senior lecturers and lecturers whose salary is less than one hundred percent (100%) of the market average will be increased to one hundred percent (100%) of the market average.

+The University will inform faculty of their rank and discipline placement by September 16, 2013, and will make available to faculty (subject to license limitations) the 2011-2012 CUPA salary survey data upon which the market adjustments are based.
 Faculty may raise disagreements in their placement (i.e., their discipline) with their dean on or before October 10, 2013.
 Any disputes not resolved by the dean will be resolved by the Chief Academic Officer, whose decision on the discipline classification used for a particular faculty member's market adjustment will be final, and will not be subject to further appeal or to the grievance process.